A Guide to the Best 2022 Benefits for Veterans in the State of Maryland

 Are there special property tax exemptions for Maryland veterans?

-Yes, 100 percent P&T disabled veterans receive a full property tax exemption in Maryland and do not pay property tax on a primary residence.
 Some counties also offer a 15 to 20 percent discount for veterans who meet age and income limits.
 You must have an honorable discharge and proof of residency.
-Surviving spouses are also eligible for this benefit.

 Are there income tax benefits for Maryland veterans?

-Service members who are residents of Maryland must pay Maryland state income tax unless they make less than $30,000 of military pay annually and earn military pay outside of the U.S. Veterans in Maryland are exempt from paying state income tax on the first $5,000 of their military retirement pay.
-This exemption increases to $15,000 and $31,100 depending on age and disability status.
+Service members who are residents of Maryland must pay Maryland state income tax unless they earn less than $30,000 of military pay annually and pay it outside the U.S.

 Do Maryland veteran benefits include tuition assistance for college?

-Yes.
-In-state tuition rates are available at any University of Maryland System school for veterans with an honorable discharge residing in Maryland.
-Additionally, veterans or their dependents using GI Bill benefits who were discharged within the last three years are eligible for in-state tuition.
 There are two separate programs to assist members of the Maryland National Guard: tuition waivers and tuition reimbursement.
 When combined, these can cover up to 100 percent of tuition.

-There’s also the Edward T. and Mary A. Conroy Memorial Scholarship & Jean B. Cryor Memorial Scholarship, which may cover up to maximum in-state tuition for University of Maryland system colleges for certain qualifying veterans and dependents.
-And the Maryland Higher Education Commission Veterans of the Afghanistan and Iraq Conflicts (VAIC) Scholarship will cover up to 50 percent of annual tuition, fees, and room and board within the University System of Maryland for qualifying Maryland-resident veterans of Afghanistan or Iraq.
+The Maryland Higher Education Commission Veterans of the Afghanistan and Iraq Conflicts (VAIC) Scholarship will cover up to 50 percent of annual tuition, fees, and room and board within the University System of Maryland for qualifying Maryland-resident veterans of Afghanistan or Iraq.

 Does Maryland award college credit for military training?

 Yes, Maryland colleges consider military training and experience and award credit and credentialing appropriately.
-Contact your local veterans certification office for school specific information.
+Contact your local veteran’s certification office for school-specific information.

 Do Maryland veterans receive preferential treatment when seeking employment?

 Maryland veterans with an honorable discharge receive 10 points added to the Maryland civil service exam for state jobs.
-Veterans with a disability rating of 30 percent or more receive a 15-point addition, and their spouses can receive a 10-point addition to the exam.

 Does Maryland offer employment counseling and assistance to veterans seeking employment?